 - Documents should be in PDF or word doc format

 - Supporting material may include photographs, documents containing statistics, testimonials, supporting research, evaluation or inspection reports, press cuttings and promotional material; please highlight any sections you believe are particularly relevant

-- PowerPoint and video files will not be accepted (unless entering the Headteacher of the year or Sustainable school of the year category); however, you may submit screen shots or a URL link
+- PowerPoint and video files will not be accepted (unless entering the Headteacher of the year or Sustainable school of the year category)

 Any information submitted outside these guidelines will not be considered as part of the submission

 When preparing your submission please review the award criteria carefully

 Ensure that your submission contains sufficient robust information.
 Please include relevant facts and figures where possible.
 Some categories may ask you to include details of a particular initiative or initiatives; please think carefully about these and select those that best promote your expertise